-The Commission was notified that five (5) its member municipalities have elected to withdraw from the Commission.
-Two (2) members formally withdraw on December 31, 2021 and represent assessments of \$364,067, or 28.22% of 2021 total assessments.
-The three (3) other members who have advised (not formally) that they are withdrawing at the end of December 31, 2022, represent \$413,284 or 38.65% of 2022 assessments.
+The Commission was notified that three (3) its member municipalities have elected to withdraw from the Commission.
+The members who have advised that they are withdrawing at the end of December 31, 2022, represent \$444,611 or 40.98% of 2022 assessments.

 The Commission derives its funding from member assessments and grant funding.
 In the event that further reduction in either member funding or grant funding occurs, it is possible that the Commission could significantly downsize or even discontinue operations.
 Many small communities (12) are served by the Commission who would have to obtain the service elsewhere.
-The Commission has introduced its 2023 operating budget and does not have the ability to levy taxes.
+The Commission has introduced and is operating its 2023 operating budget and does not have the ability to levy taxes.